Sunil-Pradhan/javascript-cheatsheet/README.md

 ![js-for-loop-type-four](/img/js-for-loop-type-four.png)

 What it tells us.
 We have initialized a variable then we have our test condition within the if statement.
 It checks the condition upto equality 3 then it will break and exit from the loop.

+#### Nested for loop

+In nested for loop, you are using a for loop inside of another for loop.

+Example:

 <hr>